Jesse Kornbluth here, from HeadButler.com, recalling the summers when I did nothing but read.

 Jesus’ Son: Like your humor black?
 It doesn’t get blacker.

-This entry was posted on at .
-It is filed under Uncategorized and tagged with Alan Bennett, Alan Furst, eric Hoffer, Ernest Hemingway, John Cheever, John Green, Patti Smith, Sharon Olds.
+This entry was posted on Wednesday, June 27th, 2012 at 1:21 am.
+It is filed under Decor and tagged with Alan Bennett, Alan Furst, eric Hoffer, Ernest Hemingway, John Cheever, John Green, Patti Smith, Sharon Olds.
 You can follow any responses to this entry through the RSS 2.0 feed.